Categories

 3. Make time for FUN!

 As it turns out, many kids find museums to be…well…boring.
 Be sure to leave time for a little fun in your itinerary!
-Some National Museum of Natural History and the National Air and Space Museum have done a great job or adding interactive displays in their exhibits.
+The National Museum of Natural History and the National Air and Space Museum have done a great job of adding interactive displays in their exhibits.

 After spending the morning learning about the assassination of Abraham Lincoln and touring Ford’s Theater and the Petersen house, we let the kids decompress by running around and participating in STEAM activities at the National Children’s Museum.
 Y’all!
 THIS PLACE IS EVERYTHING!
 Trust me, add it to your itinerary now, your kids will thank you.